Adopting a Child from Korea FAQs

 The Korean Adoption Program is an excellent option for married couples wanting to adopt a healthy toddler.
 Adoptions from Korea have a well-deserved reputation for excellence.
 New Beginnings places children with the cooperation of Eastern Social Welfare Society in Korea.
 We have successfully operated our Korean program since our founding in 1985.
 Children receive excellent medical care, comparable to the United States, and their medical information is complete.
 Foster parents care for the children available for Korean adoption, where they receive the benefits of a nuclear family.
 Over the last few years, the number of available children from Korea has increased, so adoptive families are needed.
 If you would like to know more about the program, e-mail us or call us at 516-747-2204.

 Most of the children available are boys, 18 months to two years old at placement.
-Korea does not allow a gender preference.
+Korea does not allow gender preference.
 The information presented with the referral is detailed and complete, with growth charts and developmental progress.
-The referral packet also includes non-identifying background information on the birth parents is included in the referral packet.
-The children are cared for in foster homes, where children receive the benefits of a nuclear family.
-In addition, ESWS provides day care to monitor the children and promote developmental milestones.
-Updates and monthly photos are provided, and we encourage sending letters and packages to the child during the process.
+The referral packet also includes non-identifying background information on the birth parents.
+The children receive excellent medical attention, and their medical information is complete.
+Updated information and pictures are routinely available.
+We encourage adopting families to send letters and packages to the child during the process.
 We do see occasional referrals of children that have medical concerns.
 Families should be open to a child with minor correctable needs on a case by case basis.

 Length of Time